 Posted October 13th, 2017 at 6:12 pm by Dan Musick

 For shafts to turn properly inside the end bearings, the end bearing plate must remain plumb.
-A nonsupported plate can lean, causing the bearing or shaft to wear.
+An unsupported plate can lean, causing the bearing or shaft to wear.
 Often a worn bearing will wear completely through the shaft.
-This causes the shaft and drum to drop and the garage door to become out of level.
+This causes the shaft and drum to drop and the garage door to no longer be level.

 Supporting Flat End Bearing Plates

 Many of the bearing plates are flat, and the horizontal track angle was not strong enough to support the plate, so add an additional angle.
 Here the bottom of the angle bolts to the horizontal angle, and the top wedges into the jamb.

 Another way to support a flat end bearing is the top of the flag bracket.
 On this door, the drum was scraping the top of the flag bracket.